 DEVELOPMENT OPPORTUNITIES: An annual ARES/RACES Conference is held to enable you to meet with your peers, hear of new developments and share ideas.
-All ECs receive a quarterly ARES/RACES Newsletter that serves these peer communications functions throughout the year as well as serving as an official policy document for Wisconsin ARES/RACES.
-A wide variety of training courses are available, in addition to EmComm I, II and III, such as several dozen pertinent courses available through FEMA.
+All ECs receive a quarterly ARES/RACES Newsletter that serves these peer communications functions throughout the year as well as serving as an official policy document for Wisconsin ARES/RACES and describes required training for each level.
+Also, there are pertinent courses available through FEMA.
 Wisconsin Emergency Management courses are also available to you.